javascript-tutorial/en.javascript.info/5-network/10-long-polling/article.md

   let response = await fetch("/subscribe");

   if (response.status == 502) {
-    // Connection timeout error,
+    // Status 502 is a connection timeout error,
-    // may happen when the connection was pending for too long, and the remote server or a proxy closed it
+    // may happen when the connection was pending for too long,
+    // and the remote server or a proxy closed it
     // let's reconnect
     await subscribe();
   } else if (response.status != 200) {
-    // Show Error
+    // An error - let's show it
     showMessage(response.statusText);
     // Reconnect in one second
     await new Promise(resolve => setTimeout(resolve, 1000));
     await subscribe();
   } else {
-    // Got message
+    // Get and show the message
     let message = await response.text();
     showMessage(message);
-    await subscribe();
+    // Call subscribe() again to get the next message await subscribe();
   }
 }